BairiRohithReddy/EFK-Monitoring/README.md

 curl -X GET "http://$CLUSTER_IP:9200/products/_doc/1"
 ```

-If the document does not exist, you may need to add it or check the ID.
+If the document does not exist, we may need to add it or check the ID.

 #### Search Query Issues

-If your search queries are not returning the expected results, check the query syntax and ensure that the fields and terms are correct.
+If our search queries are not returning the expected results, check the query syntax and ensure that the fields and terms are correct.

 ```bash
 curl -X GET "http://$CLUSTER_IP:9200/products/_search" -H 'Content-Type: application/json' -d '{